teamnsrg/outguard/README.md

 }
 ```
 ## Contacts
-Please send an email to kharraz@illinois.edu if you have any questions.
+Please send an email to kharraz(AT)illinois(DOT)edu if you have any questions.